 Designing environmentally friendly packaging

-For the packaging of our products, we mostly use plastic, wood, paper, and cardboard.
+For the packaging of our products, we mostly use plastic, wood, paper, and carton.
 It is our aim to substitute packaging materials with more sustainable alternatives.
-By 2027 we want to use zero fossil-fuel based plastic in our packaging (baseline 223 tons in FY 2020/21) and 100% of paper, wood, and carton used should stem from Forest Stewardship Council (FSC)-certified sources.
-We have started exploring possibilities, and at our Vittorio Veneto (Italy) manufacturing site, it is already the standard to use FSC-certified packaging.
+By 2027 we want to use zero fossil fuel-based plastic in our packaging (baseline 223 tons in FY 20/21) and 100% of the paper, wood, and carton used should stem from Forest Stewardship Council (FSC)-certified sources.

 Providing transparent information about our products

-As of early 2021, components imported or sold in the European Union, with Substances of Very High Concern (SVHCs) in a concentration higher than 0.1% must be reported in the so-called SCIP Database, created by the European Chemical Agency.
+Since early 2021, components imported or sold in the European Union containing with Substances of Very High Concern (SVHCs) in a concentration higher than 0.1% have had to be reported in the whatʼs known as the SCIP Database created by the European Chemicals Agency.
 To be compliant with European regulations, we are continually uploading the required data on SVHCs to the SCIP database.
 Furthermore, we adhere to the requirements of the RoHS Directive 2011/65/EU, which restricts the use of certain hazardous substances in electrical and electronic equipment.

 Product declarations and green building certifications

-We quantify and disclose a product’s environmental impact through its entire life cycle in our Environmental Product Declarations (EPDs), which are based on the international standards ISO 14025, 14040, 14044 and the European standard EN 15804.
+We quantify and disclose a product’s environmental impact across its entire life cycle in our Environmental Product Declarations (EPDs), which are based on the international standards ISO 14025, 14040, and 14044.
 Our EPDs meet all mentioned standards to ensure that our environmental information is transparent, reliable, and credible.

-By 2027, we aim to double our sustainability-related product declarations/certifications, including Cradle to Cradle and for recycled content (baseline 170 in FY 2020/21).
-To date, we can provide our customers with 200 such declarations and certifications.
+By 2027, we aim to double our sustainability-related product declarations/certifications, including Cradle to Cradle and for recycled content (baseline 170 in FY 20/21).
+We can currently provide our customers with 240 such declarations and certifications.
 By providing transparency regarding our sustainability performance, we secure our market position and offer added value to customers seeking green building certifications.

-Product information from environmental or health-related product declarations can contribute to Building Information Modelling (BIM) and specifications or help attain the highest levels of green building certifications, such as Leadership in Energy and Environmental Design (LEED). dormakaba publishes the product information on internationally recognized sustainability platforms such as the Sustainable Product Information Module (SuPIM) by the Institut Bauen und Umwelt (IBU).
-SuPIM provides all product-related sustainability data from the manufacturers for various building certification systems such as DGNB, BNB, LEED, and BREEAM.
-These are compiled in a data sheet and supplemented by the corresponding verification documents.
-For quality assurance purposes regarding the underlying documents, IBU offers manufacturers a review of the entered data.
+Product information from environmental or health-related product declarations can contribute to our customers attaining the highest levels of green building certifications, such as Leadership in Energy and Environmental Design (LEED). dormakaba publishes the product information on internationally recognized sustainability platforms such as the Sustainable Product Information Module (SuPIM) by the Institut Bauen und Umwelt (IBU).
+SuPIM provides all product-related sustainability data from the manufacturers for various building certification systems such as LEED, the German Sustainable Building Council (DGNB), Bewertungssystem Nachhaltiges Bauen (BNB, evaluation system for sustainable construction), and the Building Research Establishment Environmental Assessment Method (BREEAM).
+These are compiled in a data sheet and supplemented with the corresponding verification documents.
+For quality assurance purposes when it comes to the underlying documents, IBU offers manufacturers a review of the entered data.